evergreen-ci/evergreen/docs/Project-Configuration/Containerized-Tasks.md

 1. Task Groups: The initial release of container tasks does not support configuring task groups.
 This is something we aim to support in future iterations.

 2. Priority: The priority setting feature will not be available during the initial release for container tasks.

+3. Greater configurability: When running container tasks, resources such as CPU and memory usage must be explicitly configured, unlike in the current distro model.
+Users are also responsible for picking the image to use, and all required software is downloaded during runtime.
+Furthermore, the container your task runs on is dedicated solely to that task and is never reused, so you are free to do whatever you want with it without needing to worry about leaving the environment in a messy state for the next task.

 ## YAML Configuration

 Configuring your project to use container tasks is done in YAML.
+Container definitions are similar to distro configurations in that they both are ultimately referenced in the `run_on` field of a build variant.
+However, container configurations are defined by the user, rather than distros which are configured by Evergreen admins.

-Below is an example configuration:
+Below is an example setup for configuring a build variant to run container tasks:

 ``` yaml
 containers: